𝙏𝙝𝙚 𝙑𝙞𝙧𝙜𝙞𝙣𝙞𝙖 𝙬𝙖𝙮!

 Tony Bennett was a volunteer assistant on that Wisconsin team and held the same position when the 2000-01 season started.
 Three games in, however, Dick Bennett unexpectedly retired, citing burnout.
 Soderberg was named interim head coach, and Tony Bennett became a full-time assistant.

-At Wisconsin, Dick Bennett created the Pack Line defense, which became the trademarks of his son’s teams at Washington State and UVA.
+At Wisconsin, Dick Bennett created the Pack Line defense, which became the trademark of his son’s teams at Washington State and UVA.
 Defensive breakdowns plagued Virginia in its scrimmage with VCU, and so there was no question what the point of emphasis would be Monday.

 At the start of practice, Soderberg stood in front of a chalkboard and gave Virginia’s players a history lesson on the Pack Line, which Wisconsin used to elevate itself from a Big Ten afterthought to a Final Four team.